How to Minimize Tax & VAT for Your E-Commerce

 It is often quite easy to identify which expenses are tax-deductible and which expenses are not.

-It is crucial to understand the available tax deductions for your eCommerce business to minimize your overall tax payable amount.
+Understanding the available tax deductions for your eCommerce business is crucial to minimizing your overall tax payable amount.

 If your business bears any of the following costs, you can claim a deduction when filing a tax return!